 They see the badness in you because it reminds them of their own badness that they hate (Which is uncomfortable) or because it makes them feel less bad (Which is a cheap way to feel good about one’s self).
 Or both.

 Those people are toxic.
 And because they are toxic, they want to feel better about themselves by making people around them look small and bad.
-In my course Teach The Assholes a Lesson, I said that bullies and assholes are those who do not accept the responsibility for their own insecurities and project them onto others.
+In my book How to Handle an Asshole as if you were one, I said that bullies and assholes are those who do not accept the responsibility for their own insecurities and project them onto others.

 And even –or especially– when you do something good, they show up and keep reminding you of who you really are (according to their perspective, which is governed by their insecurities.).
 They don’t seem to understand that you have a good side and good days along with your bad side and bad days.